Video: Insects and Arachnids - Cartoon Fun Facts

-This is higher than the Mount Everest!
-Scientists put bumble-bees in a little flight chamber and reduced the air pressure inside to simulate the conditions in a height of more than 30,000 ft (9,000 m).
-Yet, bumble-bees never really would fly to the top of the Mount Everest.
+This is higher than Mount Everest!
+Scientists put bumble-bees in a little flight chamber and reduced the air pressure inside to simulate the conditions at a height of more than 30,000 feet (9,000 meters).
+Yet, bumble-bees never really would fly to the top of Mount Everest.
 This would not make sense for them as there are no flowers up there.

 7. There is a Fungus That Turns Ants into Zombies

 It can use ants to get anywhere it wants.
 Its name: Ophiocordyceps unilateralis.